Updated July 7, 2020

 - COVID-19 information and resources – SOMALI

 - COVID-19 information and resources – VIETNAMESE

-The City has recently enacted the following temporary operational changes in response to the regional coronavirus outbreak:
+The City has enacted the following temporary operational changes in response to the regional coronavirus outbreak:

 - The City has moved many City functions to a Virtual City Hall.
 City staff is available during business hours via phone and email.
 Many City services, including paying utility bills; applying for a job; looking up the status of permit; applying for a business license; and obtaining City records are available on the City’s website.

 - The Tukwila Parks & Recreation page details what is open and available to residents, along with a listing of programs not able to open according to Safe Start guidelines.